Spell Checker Plugin issue with v6.8.1 - Missing GNU Aspell and/or dictionaries

 So, I just propose, to you, a better and safe way to add a spell-checker to Notepad++.
 Unlike you, I won’t use the Plugin Manager plugin, at all !

-From the GitHub location below, containing the different DSpellCheck plugin releases, of Sergey Semushin ( alias Predelnik ),
+From this GitHub location, relative to the DSpellCheck plugin, of Sergey Semushin ( alias Predelnik ) :

 Open this archive and extract the DSpellCheck.dll file, in the active